 Choosing the Best Stabilizer for Balsa Wood

 It’s also important to put a layer of water-soluble topping on top of the balsa wood.
 This keeps the stitches from sinking into the soft wood.
-Water-soluble topping is also necessary when embroidering on towels, blankets, and other fabrics with fluff to them.
-When picking a topping, it needs to be the plastic-feeling topping, not the paper-feeling wash-away stabilizer that you’d use when embroidering tulle or free-standing lace.
+(Water-soluble topping is also necessary when embroidering on towels, blankets, and other fabrics with fluff to them.)

 Not sure what stabilizers are and how to differentiate them?
 Check out my guide to choosing the best embroidery stabilizers for each project!